williamdemeo/Math207-Spring2015/README.md

 Quizzes and Exams
 -----------------
-There will be a quiz approximately once per week, on Thursdays.
-Generally each quiz will focus on the material covered during the preceeding week.

-There will be two midterm exams, and one final exam.
+There will be a number of quizzes, two midterm exams, and one final exam.

 + **Test 1** Chapters 1--3
 **DATE: Thursday, February 19**